rjreed/sketchdb/README.md

 # carDB

-### Installation
+### About
-This is a small file/directory based CRUD app for Node JS that provides some basic database functionality.
+This is a small file/directory based CRUD app for Node JS that provides some basic database functionality for storing key-value pairs.

 The purpose of this library is to provide a simple database-like storage system for things like small personal projects.
 It is written to be easy to setup and use.

-It has no dependencies (dev dependencies are jest, fs-extra, and rimraf).
-License is 0-clause BSD.

-*Note: This library is currently in a Zero-version and it's API may change.*
+*Note: This library is currently in a Zero-version and the API may change.*

 ### Installation